 ELLIOT KRONSTEIN, PRECIOUS PROJECT BOARD CHAIR

-MATT GARDNER, PRECIOUS PROJECT BOARD MEMBER Dr. Matthew Gardner is Founder & Managing Partner of Sustainserv, a firm based in the US & Switzerland that works with public & private organizations to design and implement sustainability strategies, program & communications.
+MATT GARDNER, BOARD MEMBER Dr. Matthew Gardner is Founder & Managing Partner of Sustainserv, a firm based in the US & Switzerland that works with public & private organizations to design and implement sustainability strategies, program & communications.
 He teaches at the Sustainability and Environmental Management Program at Harvard's Extension School.

-CHUCK PHILLIPS, PRECIOUS PROJECT BOARD MEMBER Chuck Phillips is an internationally recognized organization development consultant.
+CHUCK PHILLIPS, BOARD MEMBER Chuck Phillips is an internationally recognized organization development consultant.
 He has over 40 years of experience in operating roles, internal and external consulting business, industry and non-profit organizations.
 Chuck has worked extensively in Africa and travels annually to Precious in Nshupu.

-W. ED WOOD, PRECIOUS PROJECT BOARD MEMBER Ed Wood is a retired business and philanthropy executive who worked in journalism, state government, international business consulting, corporations and held executive and management positions at various non-profits.
+W. ED WOOD, BOARD MEMBER Ed Wood is a retired business and philanthropy executive who worked in journalism, state government, international business consulting, corporations and held executive and management positions at various non-profits.
 Most recently, he was acting CEO of the Clinton Foundation Health Access Initiative.

 PRECIOUS PROJECT STAFF